Ubiquity 0.5 Announced and Released by Mozilla Labs

 Suggestions are fully asynchronous

-Experimental smart suggestions
+Experimental smart suggestion

 Those of you paying attention will surely have noticed that Mozilla Labs is not pushing the Ubiquity 0.5 update automatically.
 According to Aza Raskin, there is good reason for doing so – even though Ubiquity comes with some great changes, these changes will break compatibility with 3rd party Ubiquity 0.1.x commands.
 Pushing the update automatically will simply break the functionality enjoyed by users all over the world.
 And since waking up to find that what used to work yesterday does not work today is not a good thing, the team decided not to automatically push Ubiquity 0.5.